 Traffic delays are inevitable in maintenance zones.
 Stay calm and use the time to listen to music, podcasts, or audiobooks.
 Stress and frustration can lead to poor decision-making and accidents.

-Highway maintenance is an essential, yet often underappreciated, aspect of our road infrastructure.
+In conclusion, highway maintenance is an essential, yet often underappreciated, aspect of our road infrastructure.
 By understanding its importance and responding appropriately, drivers can contribute to a safer and more efficient transportation system.
 Remember, those orange cones and construction workers are there to make our journeys smoother and safer.
 The next time you encounter a maintenance zone, slow down, stay alert, and show a little appreciation for the unsung heroes of the road.